elabftw/elabapi-python/examples/README.md

 # 09-import-csv.py

 Read a CSV file containing a list of antibodies and import them in the resource database using the metadata/extra fields.

+# 10-date-time-conversions.py

+Work with date-time data formats with a demonstration of doing statistics with experiments data.